blackary/neat-starter/src/about.md

 Read, pray, repeat.

-*`What Shampoo and Family Worship Have in Common, written by Randy Greenwald, (Quoted from Tabletalk magazine, Nov 1997.)`*
+<small><i>What Shampoo and Family Worship Have in Common, written by Randy Greenwald, (Quoted from Tabletalk magazine, Nov 1997.)

-*`Fathers leading their family in worship is always the goal.
+Fathers leading their family in worship is always the goal.
 When, in the Lord’s providence, the father is absent or uninterested, a godly mother will lead her children.
-In an extended household, mature members may share leading household worship.`*
+In an extended household, mature members may share leading household worship.</i></small>

 ## About Ed Blackwood